JML-Sites/service/contact.md

 **How should I pay you?**
 > I strongly perfer cash, however I can take checks in dire circumstances.

-**Would you travel to Kona, Ocean View, or Waimea for my job?**
-> I can, however you'll have to pay for the gas.
-> I work in Keaau, Pahoa, and Hilo with no extra cost.

 **How long will it take for me to get a reply?**
 > Usually no longer than three days.